 At about the same time, Professor Weston was appointed as a senior human rights adviser (“Expert on Mission”) to UNICEF’s Innocenti Research Centre in Florence, Italy.
 In June 2006, he was appointed as a senior human rights adviser to IKEA’s worldwide “Social Initiative” (the manufacturer’s philanthropic arm).
 Also at that time, owing to the untimely death of his successor as Director of the UI Center for Human Rights, he was appointed Interim Director of the Center (2006-07).
 Since 2009, he has co-directed (with commons scholar David Bollier) the independently funded Commons Law Project, a bold attempt to imagine a new architecture of law and public policy that can effectively address climate change and other urgent ecological problems while advancing human rights and social empowerment.

-Professor Weston is the author of many books and articles, including articles in the American Journal of International Law, the Encyclopaedia Britannica, the Harvard International Law Journal, Human Rights & Human Welfare, the Human Rights Quarterly, the Intergenerational Justice Review, the Journal of Human Rights and Environment, the Maine Law Review, the McGill Law Journal, Transnational Law and Contemporary Problems, the University of Chicago Law Review, the University of Pennsylvania Law Review, the Vermont Journal of Environmental Law, and the Virginia Journal of International Law.
+Professor Weston is the author of many books and articles, including articles in the American Journal of International Law, the Encyclopaedia Britannica, the Harvard International Law Journal, Human Rights & Human Welfare, the Human Rights Quarterly, the Intergenerational Justice Review, the Journal of Human Rights and the Environment, Oxford's Human Rights Law Review, the Maine Law Review, the McGill Law Journal, Transnational Law and Contemporary Problems, the University of Chicago Law Review, the University of Pennsylvania Law Review, the Vermont Journal of Environmental Law, and the Virginia Journal of International Law.
 Recent major scholarly achievements include a policy paper issued by the Vermont Law School-University of Iowa Climate Legacy Initiative titled Recalibrating the Law of Humans with the Laws of Nature: Climate Change, Human Rights, and Intergenerational Justice and published by Vermont Law School in Spring 2009; International Environmental Law and World Order: A Problem-Oriented Coursebook (West 3d ed., 2012) (with Professor Jonathan C. Carlson of The University of Iowa and Sir Geoffrey Winston Russell Palmer KCMG AC QC, former Prime Minister of New Zealand); and a ground-breaking book titled Green Governance: Ecological Survival, Human Rights, and the Law of the Commons, co-authored with commons scholar David Bollier (Amherst, MA) and published by Cambridge University Press in early 2013.
-The book details a commons- and rights-based approach to ecological governance that responds directly to the mounting calls for a paradigm shift in the way humans relate to the natural environment.
-Yet more recent is a virtually all new 4th edition of Human Rights in the World Community: Issues and Action, co-authored and co-edited with Cardiff University law professor Anna Grear and forthcoming from the University of Pennsylvania Press in mid-2015.
+Summarized by the two authors in "Reimagining Ecological Governance through a Rediscovery of the Commons," in Thought, Law, Action and Rights in an Age of Environmental Crisis (Edward Elgar Publishing, A. Grear & E. Grant eds., 2015), the book details a commons- and rights-based approach to ecological governance that responds directly to the mounting calls for a paradigm shift in the way humans relate to the natural environment.
+Yet more recent is a virtually all new 4th edition of Human Rights in the World Community: Issues and Action, co-authored and co-edited with Cardiff University law professor Anna Grear and forthcoming from the University of Pennsylvania Press in early 2016.

 Professor Weston is also a member of the editorial boards of several professional journals, including the American Journal of International Law, on whose Board of Editors he now serves as Honorary Editor; the Human Rights Quarterly; Human Rights & Human Welfare, an international journal of critical essays and book notes on major human rights, justice, and welfare issues; the Intergenerational Justice Review, a German-based quarterly of current research and thinking from political science, law, and ethics concerning the rights of future generations; the Journal of Human Rights and the Environment; and Transnational Law and Contemporary Problems.
 Additionally, during 1994-2003, he served as Series Editor of the Procedural Aspects of International Law Monograph Series, the oldest continuing international law book series in the United States.